mmxvll/documented-progress/weekly-reports/01-week-2024-12-10/how-we-got-here.md

 _"You have to work hard to get your thinking clean, to make it simple.
 But it's worth it in the end because once you get there, you can move mountains."_

-If I could go back to grade 7, I would invest time in Physics and Programming (not buy bitcoin as most would).
+If I could go back to grade 7, I would invest time in Physics and Programming (not buy bitcoin).
 Mastery of a skill feels more rewarding than money, at least for now.

 Data Science is at the intersection of Programming and Statistics.
 I want to be competent in both, so why not get 2 in 1?

-**Life is a tragedy:** I never chose to be born.
+**What else to do?** Thinking about one's mortality is a powerful coordinating practice.
+Everything gets into line: what will my life be about? what do I need to get done? what do I want?
+I never chose to be born.
 I'm thrown into the ocean called life and if I don't learn to swim, I drown.
 It's easy to end up nihilistic.
 Hedonic whims are no replacement for meaning.
-Things that bring immediate pleasure (scrolling tiktok, sweet food) don't fill the void, they distract from pain.
-Plus, I adapt to the stimilus - I either need more intense version of the thing or more volume of the thing to feel the same high.
+Things that bring immediate pleasure (scrolling tiktok, sweet food) don't fill the void.
+Plus, I adapt to the stimilus; I either need more intense version of the thing or more volume of the thing to feel the same high.

 Voluntary discomfort turns out to be the best response to nihilism.

 I can't eliminate fear unless I do a brain surgery, so the ocean will be dreadful forever.
 The way out of that is to build courage.
 If you're scared, do it being scared.
 Running towards fear is a lifehack.
-In a way, I have nothing else to do but set to master things that scare me - technical concepts, statistics, algorithms.
+In a way, I have nothing else to do but try to understand the things that scare me - technical concepts, statistics.
+If you notice the magic of life, there are lots of exciting things one can learn about.
+Getting insights from data doesn't sound romantic, but it's a powerful tool to understand the world better.